General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 8.2 The seller is responsible to the buyer that the goods are free of defects upon receipt.
 In particular, the seller is responsible to the buyer that at the time when the buyer took over the goods:

-8.2.1 the goods have the characteristics agreed upon by the parties and, in the absence of an agreement, have the characteristics described by the seller or the manufacturer or which the buyer expected with regard to the nature of the goods and on the basis of their advertising;
+8.2.1 the goods have the characteristics agreed upon by the parties and, in the absence of an agreement, have the characteristics described by the seller or the manufacturer or expected by the buyer with regard to the nature of the goods and the advertising they make;

 8.2.2 the goods are suitable for the purpose stated by the seller for their use or for which goods of this type are usually used;